nearform/udaru/docs/contributing.md

+# Contributing to Udaru

+Udaru is open source (MIT License) sponsored by [nearForm](https://www.nearform.com).

+Please see the [README](<https://github.com/nearform/udaru>) for how to get started, running Udaru, testing Udaru, etc. Use [GitHub](<https://github.com/nearform/udaru/issues>) for any bugs, issues, or feature requests.

+For general documentation, see the [Udaru Website](<https://nearform.github.io/udaru/>).
+If you have any feedback on Udaru, [please get in touch](<https://github.com/nearform/udaru/issues>).

-# How to release
+## Core committers - how to release

 It's a good idea to check that you have the latest version of npm installed before creating a new release.
 We are using npm shrinkwrap for releases and its behavior has been evolving. `npm install npm -g`

-We are currently supporting node 6 and testing on node versions 6 and 7.
+We are currently supporting node 6.

 1. Review github issues, triage, close and merge issues related to the release.
 2. Update the CHANGES.md file.